Cryru/Emotion/README.md

 ## Platforms

-Supported platforms are mostly decided by what .Net Core supports (which is a lot) and whatever is implemented in Emotion.Platform.
-Refer to the documentation for more information.
+Supported platforms are those implemented in Emotion.Platform.
+You are free to implement one yourself.
+Refer to the code for more information.

-Tested platforms are:
+The goal is for the following platforms to be supported:
   - MacOS 10.12 Sierra x64 +
   - Debian 9+ x64 +
     - Linux Mint 18 +
     - Ubuntu 17.10 +
   - Windows 7 x64 +

+Currently supported:
+  - Windows 7 x64 +

 ### Configurations Tested On:

 - Windows 10 x64
+  - Nvidia GeForce 1070
   - Nvidia GeForce 1060
   - Nvidia GeForce 1050
   - Intel UHD Graphics 620